Flathub Official Badges | Flathub

 Also available in SVG format

-To the extent possible by law, Jakub Steiner has waived all copyright and related or neighboring rights to Flathub Badges.
+To the extent possible by law, Jakub Steiner has waived all copyright and related or neighbouring rights to Flathub Badges.
 This work is published from Czechia.

 Code Examples